miguel-sg-2/FastEddy_tutorial/cases/MBL.rst

 * Top boundary condition: free slip
 * Lateral boundary conditions: periodic
 * Time period: :math:`6` h
-* Initital conditions: vertical profiles of :math:`u`, :math:`q_v`, and :math:`SGSTKE` as specified in Siebesma et al. (2003)
+* Initital conditions: vertical profiles of :math:`u`, :math:`q_v`, and SGSTKE as specified in Siebesma et al. (2003)
 * Large-scale forcings: vertical profiles of subsidence and horizontal advection of potential temperature and water vapor as specified in Siebesma et al. (2003)

 Execute FastEddy
 ----------------

 This case requires specific customization of the initial conditions.
 We do that using python to modify the initial condition netCDF file.
 In order to run the BOMEX case the following sequence of steps has to be executed:
 * Create a folder named "output_pre" under your running directory and run the case "Example04_BOMEX_pre.in" for 1 timestep to create an initial file with the appropriate grid (FE_BOMEX_pre.0).
-* Create a folder named "initial" under your running directory and run the Jupyter notebook "FE_BOMEX_InitialCondPrep.ipynb" providing the path to your run directory under the :math:`path_sim` variable.
+* Create a folder named "initial" under your running directory and run the Jupyter notebook "FE_BOMEX_InitialCondPrep.ipynb" providing the path to your run directory under the "path_sim" variable.
 This will create the FastEddy inital condition file "./initial/FE_BOMEX.0".
 * Create a folder named 'output' under your running directory and run the case "Example04_BOMEX.in" using the previously created inital condition file.

 Visualize the output